TRPV6: Gene location, chromosomal location, and phylogeny

-The human TRPV6 gene is located on chromosomal locus 7q33-34 in close proximity to its homolog TRPV5 on 7q35.
+The human TRPV6 gene is located on chromosomal locus 7q33-34 close to its homolog TRPV5 on 7q35.
 The TRPV6 gene in human encodes for 2906 bp-long mRNA.
 In contrast to most other proteins, which initiate translation with an AUG codon, TRPV6 translation is initiated by non-AUG-codon-mediated reading.
 TRPV6 protein bears a 40-a.a-long N-terminal extension in placenta and in some physiological settings in comparison to the annotated version of the protein used in biological studies.
 However, it is still to be determined whether the long version of the TRPV6 protein is the dominant form in different tissues.

 aTo be verified in different tissues.

 It has been hypothesized that Trpv5 and Trpv6 genes were generated from a single ancestral gene by gene duplication events.
 Phylogenetic analysis has shown that TRPV6 paralogs in mammals, sauropsids, amphibians, and chondrichthyes arose out of independent duplication events in the ancestor of each group.
 It is speculated that two specialized Ca2+-selective Trpv homologs arose as an adaptation to achieve a greater degree of functional specialization for navigating distinct renal challenges of terrestrial animals.

 Two alleles of the TRPV6 gene have been identified in humans (originally noted as CaT-La and CaT-Lb).
 These alleles exhibit coupled polymorphisms generating two versions of the same gene.
-The polymorphisms give rise to an “ancestral variant” and a “derived variant” that differ in five bases and three amino acids.
+The polymorphisms give rise to an "ancestral variant" and a "derived variant" that differ in five bases and three amino acids.
 The ancestral allele codes for C197(157, in parentheses are annotated amino acid numbering), M418(378), and M721(681) whereas the derived allele codes for R197(157), V418 (378) and T721(681).
 The frequency of the ancestral TRPV6 allele varies across different population groups.
 It is hypothesized that selection pressures that could have changed TRPV6 allele distribution include changes in patterns of milk consumption, domestication of animals, change in ultraviolet light exposure due to trans-equatorial migration, genomic adaptations providing immune advantages to populations encountering new pathogens.